Countdown369/CVS-COVID-19-Vaccine-Alerts/README.md

 # CVS COVID-19 Vaccine Alerts
- Sends an email when CVS has available COVID-19 vaccines.
+ Sends an email when CVS has available COVID-19 vaccines, so that you don't need to keep refreshing vaccine pages.
 Keep this script running in the background on your computer (run it via python on the command line).
 If you'd like help with that, check out this link: https://www.datacamp.com/community/tutorials/running-a-python-script

  If you use Gmail, you will need to enable "less secure apps" (https://myaccount.google.com/lesssecureapps) on the email you want the alert to send from; don't worry, I'm not doing anything suspicious, and if you don't trust me the source code is right there. :)